Morris Ketchum Jesup: Philanthropy

 In 1881, he was appointed president of the American Museum of Natural History, in New York City, to which he gave large sums in his lifetime and bequeathed $1,000,000.
 In 1883 he became chairman of the newly formed Forestry Committee of the New York Chamber of Commerce, tasked with "saving the woods and waters of the State [i.e.New York]," an early step in a process that eventually led to the creation of New York State's Adirondack Park in 1894.
 New York City business interests at the time were fearful that deforestation of the Adirondacks would ruin the Hudson River waterways upon which their business was dependent.
 The Forestry Committee pressured the state legislature to purchase lands in the Adirondack forest, and proposed a model bill.
 The legislature did not authorize the purchase of lands, but set aside about 700,000 acres of state holdings from future sale.
 In 1885, Governor Hill signed a new bill into law creating a "Forest Preserve" in the Adirondacks, however, cutting rights were soon being sold to private companies and individuals, and even to the lumberman on the newly created state Forest Commission.
 In response, in 1890, as president of the New York State Forestry Association, Jesup's group was one of many to propose new bills whose purpose was to create an Adirondack park.
 Downriver businessmen did not want any lumbering activities in the proposed park area.
 In 1892, Governor Flower signed the Adirondack Park Enabling Act, creating a state park, but left the issue of timber-cutting ambiguous.
 The state's constitutional convention in 1894, an amendment to fully protect the trees of the park was unanimously approved by a vote of 122 to 0.
-It went into full affect in 1895.
+It went into full effect in 1895.

 Jesup also served as trustee for the Syrian Protestant College (American University of Beirut) from 1884 to 1892, and board chair from 1893 to 1908.
 He also built "Post Hall", which is home to the university's Archaeological Museum and Geology Department.

 Jesup was president of the New York Chamber of Commerce from 1899 until 1907, and was the largest subscriber to its new building.

 Jesup was a member of the Jekyll Island Club (aka The millionaires Club) on Jekyll Island, Georgia along with J.P.
 Morgan and William Rockefeller among others.

 To his native town he donated funds to construct the Westport Public Library.